 In contrast, a confocal microscope uses point illumination and a pinhole in an optically conjugate plane in front of the detector to eliminate out-of-focus signal – the name “confocal” stems from this configuration.
 The confocal microscope can be used to study mechanisms of actions and cell signaling pathways.

 All parts of the specimen in the optical path are excited at the same time and the resulting fluorescence is detected by the microscope’s photodetector or camera including a large unfocused background part.
 In contrast, a confocal microscope uses point illumination and a pinhole in an optically conjugate plane in front of the detector to eliminate out-of-focus signal – the name “confocal” stems from this configuration.
 The confocal microscope can be used to study mechanisms of actions and cell signaling pathways.

 Cell-based assays are extremely useful for studying cellular mechanisms in a biological context.
 A variety of cell-based assays using fluorescence technologies is available to cover many applications including assessing cellular functions and processes in biological research and/or toxicity studies.

-Cell-based assay or bioassays can range from cytotoxic assays including apoptosis to cell proliferation, kinase assays, protein assays and other metabolic assays.
-Studies like mechanisms of action, drug potency, receptor binding, receptor activation, cell signalling, drug internalisation and subcellular localisation can be done using cell-based assays.
+Cell-based assay or bioassays can range from cytotoxic assays including apoptosis to cell proliferation, kinase assays, protein assays, and other metabolic assays.
+Studies like mechanisms of action, drug potency, receptor binding, receptor activation, cell signaling, drug internalization, and subcellular localization can be done using cell-based assays.